presto/MapSensors/README.md

 A special test bed has been built that will be used for all MAP testing.

-This information is a work in progress, as new sensors are located, tested and verified the data will be added here.
+This information is a *work in progress*, as new sensors are located, tested and verified the data will be added here.

 If you would like to donate MAP sensors for testing.
 Please contact any FreeEMS Forum [Moderator](http://forum.diyefi.org/index.php) at freeems.org